graphicintuitions/graphic-intuitions/src/pages/blog/remote-communication-channels-and-tips-for-todays-reality.md

 We want to express that we are here for you.
 If you want to reach out to gain clarity or help with implementation of any of these tools, we are around.

+We want to continue to express that we are here for you.
+If you want to reach out to gain clarity or help with implementation of any of these tools, we are around (remotely).
 We are also committed to providing ongoing education in this area with a weekly frequency.
-Next week we will be reviewing communication strategy and a deeper dive how to use the tools effectively to manage your now remote workforce and remote clients.
+Next week we will be reviewing communication strategy and a deeper dive on how to use the tools effectively to manage your now remote workforce and remote clients.

 Until then, be well,